kellytso04/hook-line-sinker/README.md

 All the exercises are located in the `client` directory.
 It's highly recommended you start with Level One.
 The further up you go, the less instruction you'll receive in the comments.
 You're welcome.

-Solution code with notes is in the `solution` directory.
+Solution code is in the `solution` branch.

 ### Good luck, have fun!